cmcouto-silva/labrag/README.md

 **A Lab Research AI Assistant for Papers and Media Coverage**

-LabRAG is an intelligent chatbot that helps researchers, students, and funding agencies interact with scientific papers and media coverage through natural language. <with a just clicks and extremmly fast setup, build your own chatbot for your research lab!>
+LabRAG is an intelligent chatbot that helps researchers, students, stakeholders, and general audience to interact with scientific papers and media coverage through natural language.
+With just a few clicks and extremely fast setup, build your own research assistant chatbot for your lab!

 ## Architecture Overview